mariam138/sea-conquest/README.md

 I would run the game in my local terminal as well to check outputs.
 If I spotted any bugs, I would try to run the modules separately (eg, *python3 board.py*).
 Often I would also use Python's built in **breakpoint()** function, which helped me go through certain bugs step by step to find the specific error causing the bug.

+### Validation

+Each module was ran through Code Institute's [PEP8 Linter](https://pep8ci.herokuapp.com/#) and have all returned with zero errors.
+I have also checked the code using the pre-installed *pycodestyle* module and zero errors were found.

 ### Manual Testing

 Once the project was complete, I underwent manual testing on each feature of the game, using the deployed app on **Heroku**.
 All tests and their outcomes are outlined below.
-Each module was ran through Code Institute's [PEP8 Linter](https://pep8ci.herokuapp.com/#) and have all returned with zero errors.

 #### Starting Page